rdubigny/cozy-music/README.md

 ### NB

-For now, compatibility is ensured for chrome only (not for chromium nor FF).
+For now, it's impossible to upload file from IE.

 # Run